jarizleifr/ManulECS/README.md

 ### Components and Tags

 There are two kinds of things assignable to entities, Components and Tags.
 They are specified by using marker interfaces `IComponent` and `ITag`.
-These are only used for method constraints to give some useful static typing, so we're not unnecessarily boxing our structs.
+These interfaces are used only for method constraints to give some useful static typing, so there's no unnecessary boxing of structs happening.
 Component pools are setup automatically on first use, so there's no need to declare them beforehand.

 Components are simple data structs.